immutant/immutant/docs/guides/web.md

 Client authentication may be specified using the `:client-auth` option, where possible values are `:want` and `:need`.
 Or, if you're fancy, `:requested` and `:required`.

+### HTTP/2

+There are three steps to enabling HTTP/2 or SPDY:

+* Set the `:http2?` option to `true`
+* Configure an SSL listener (see previous section)
+* Prepend the appropriate `alpn-boot.jar` to your *bootclasspath*

+You'll need to consult the [ALPN] docs to know which version of `alpn-boot.jar` is appropriate for your JVM version.
+Most importantly, it needs to be in the *bootclasspath*, e.g.

+    java -Xbootclasspath/p:{/path/to/alpn-boot.jar} ...

+See the [Immutant Feature Demo] for an HTTP/2 configuration example.

 ## Handler Types